dagster-io/dagster/docs/docs-beta/docs/guides/tbd/managing-concurrency.md

 dagster instance concurrency set database 1
 ```

-A default concurrency limit can be configured for the instance, for any concurrency keys that do not have an explicit limit set:
+A default concurrency limit can be configured for the instance, for any concurrency keys that don't have an explicit limit set:

 * Dagster+: Use the Dagster+ UI or the dagster-cloud CLI
 * Dagster Open Source: Use your instance's dagster.yaml